vfarcic/devops24/manuscript/00-preface.md

 To Sara, the only person that truly matters in this world.

-To Eva for her unwavering support and loving.

-To Pavle for making the awesome design of the cover.

-To Morten for being so proud when people put his name in books.

-To Ture and Lillian for providing unlimited free booze on vacations.

 # Prerequisites

 Each chapter will assume that you have a working Kubernetes cluster.
 It doesn't matter whether that's a single-node cluster running locally or a fully operational production-like cluster.
 What matters is that you have (at least) one.